 This private literary tour sets off from your hotel or guest house with your local private guide and driver in a comfortable car for a short drive through the Lakeland fells to two of the houses most closely associated with the 19th century poet, William Wordsworth.
+Spend a day in the footsteps of one of our greatest writers on our William Wordsworth Daffodils Tour.

-There are plenty of fine old pubs in Cockermouth should you wish for a drink or a tasty lunch before heading down the A591 road, officially the best road in Britain to the beautiful little town of Grasmere and Dover Cottage.
+There are plenty of fine old pubs in Cockermouth should you wish for a drink or a tasty lunch before heading down the A591 road, officially the best road in Britain to the beautiful little town of Grasmere and Dove Cottage.
 It was in this little cottage, at times ‘crammed edge full’ with people, in the heart of the remote Lake District, that William Wordsworth wrote some of the greatest poetry in the English language and Dorothy kept her famous ‘Grasmere Journal’, now on display in the adjoining Museum.

 William came across his first Grasmere home by chance as he and his brother John walked along this lane with his fellow poet Samuel Taylor Coleridge in late 1799.
 He and his sister Dorothy moved in just a few weeks later.